cu-mkp/research-teaching-companion/content/resources/student-projects/sp23_fan_ruilin_final-project_flesh-color.md

 ## Bibliography

-Bindman, David, Henry Louis Gates, and Karen C. C. Dalton, eds. *The > Image of the Black in Western Art*.
+Bindman, David, Henry Louis Gates, and Karen C. C. Dalton, eds. *The Image of the Black in Western Art*.
 Vol. 2.
 5 vols.
 Cambridge, MA: Belknap Press of the Harvard University Press, 2010.

 Blakely, Allison. *Blacks in the Dutch World: The Evolution of Racial Imagery in a Modern Society*.
 Bloomington: Indiana University Press, 1993.

 Cennini, Cennino. *The Craftsman’s Handbook: The Italian “Il Libro Dell’arte.”* Translated by Daniel V. Thompson.
 New York: Dover Publications, 1960.

 Debuiche, Colin, and Sarah Muñoz.
 “Ms. Fr.
 640: The Toulouse Context.”
-Edited by Pamela H. Smith, Naomi Rosenkranz, Tianna Helena Uchacz, Tillmann Taape, Clément Godbarge, Sophie Pitman, Jenny Boulboullé, et al. Translated by Philippe Barré and Christine Julliot de la Morandière. *Secrets of Craft and Nature in Renaissance France.
+Translated by Philippe Barré and Christine Julliot de la Morandière. *Secrets of Craft and Nature in Renaissance France.
 A Digital Critical Edition and English Translation of BnF Ms. Fr.
-640*, 2020. [<u>https://edition640.makingandknowing.org/#/</u>](https://edition640.makingandknowing.org/#/).
+640*.
+Edited by Making and Knowing Project et al. New York, 2020. https://edition640.makingandknowing.org/#/essays/ann_336_ie_19.

 Dunkerton, Jill, Marika Spring, Rachel Billinge, Helen Howard, Gabriella Macaro, Rachel Morrison, David Peggie, Ashok Roy, Lesley Stevenson, and Nelly Von Aderkas.
 “Titian’s Painting Technique from 1540.” *National Gallery Technical Bulletin* 36 (2015): 15–136.